MrSkiddy47/CompleteSuicideManual-2/pages/chapter_1.en.md

 ![](/img/1_antidepressants.png)

 Antidepressant drugs such as Tofranil are suitable for those conditions where anti-anxiety drugs do not work, such as extreme depression and insomnia.
-It's harder to get than anti-anxiety medications, but you can get a prescription if you tell your doctor you're having trouble sleeping, the anti-anxiety medications aren't working, etc. It can even mean you want to commit suicide.
+It's harder to get than anti-anxiety medications, but you can get a prescription if you tell your doctor you're having trouble sleeping, the anti-anxiety medications aren't working, etc. You can even say that you want to commit suicide.
 If you really fall into a depressed state, you will sometimes be cheerful and sometimes lively.
 Once the medication is discontinued, you will return to the original state.

 [Translator's note: The following table is really boring.
 I did not check the table carefully.]